29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Pros

-• Built-in proxy widget makes switching between proxies very simple
+• The built-in proxy widget makes switching between proxies very simple

 • Powerful Download Manager and video downloader